Consulate General of the United Kingdom, Jerusalem

-The British Consulate General in Jerusalem is the British diplomatic representation in Jerusalem, The West Bank and the Gaza Strip.
-The consulate is located in the Sheikh Jarrah neighborhood of East Jerusalem.
+The British Consulate General in Jerusalem was the British diplomatic representation in Jerusalem, the West Bank and the Gaza Strip.
+The consulate was located in the Sheikh Jarrah neighborhood of East Jerusalem.

 History

+The British Consulate in Jerusalem was established in 1838, when William Tanner Young was appointed as Britain’s first vice-consul in Jerusalem.
+He arrived and began serving there in 1839, which is why some historical sources give 1839 as the founding date.
+The National Library of Israel, for example, dates the British Consulate’s operation from 1839 to November 1914 when Britain declared war on the Ottoman Empire.
+After the First World War and the British Mandate period, the Consulate-General was re-established in 1948, with Sir Hugh Dow serving as consul from 1948 to 1951.

 In February 2021, the British Consul-General in Jerusalem, Philip Hall, condemned Israeli settlements in the West Bank as "illegal and an obstacle to restarting peace talks".

 On 21 September 2025, the United Kingdom officially recognised the State of Palestine.

+On 8 September 2026, Israel ordered the closure of the consulate after the UK imposed sanctions on products from Israeli settlements in the West Bank, which are regarded as illegal.
+Israel announced that the consulate must close within 30 days and that diplomats assigned there will lose their accreditation after the deadline expires.